 James Hicks – See Tom Horn

-Fred R. Higgins – Commissioned as a U.S. Deputy Marshal in Arizona in the 1890’s, Higgens, along with seven other posse men set out after the Black Jack Christian Gang, who had attempted to rob the International Bank of Nogales, Arizona on August 6, 1896.
-When the lawmen came upon their hideout in the San Simon Valley, a gunfight erupted and splinters were showered into Higgins face.
-However, the lawman persevered, returned the fire, and killed outlaw Bob Hays.
+Fred R. Higgins – Commissioned as a U.S. Deputy Marshal in Arizona in the 1890’s, Higgens, along with seven other posse men set out after Black Jack Christian’s High Fives Gang, who had attempted to rob the International Bank of Nogales, Arizona on August 6, 1896.
+When the lawmen came upon their hideout in the San Simon Valley on November 18, 1896, a gunfight erupted and splinters were showered into Higgins’ face.
+However, the lawman persevered returned the fire and killed outlaw Bob Hayes.
 However, Black Jack Christian and two other outlaws escaped.
-Still on their tail the following April, they tracked the fugitives to a cave near Clifton, Arizona and yet another gunfight erupted.
+Still on their tail the following April, they tracked the fugitives to a cave near Clifton, Arizona, and yet another gunfight erupted.
 Christian was killed, but two others were able to flee.
 After the turn of the century, Higgins became the sheriff of Chaves County, New Mexico.

 George W. Hindman (18??-1878) – Originally from Texas, where he worked as a cowboy, Hindman made his way to New Mexico in 1875.
 There, he hired on at a ranch owned by Robert Casey in Lincoln County.
 A few years later, he took a position as a deputy under Sheriff William Brady, just before the onset of the notorious Lincoln County War.
 On February 18, 1878, he rode in the posse that killed John Tunstall, which ignited the bloody feud.
 Some six weeks later, on April 1, 1878, while Sheriff Brady and Hindman wer walking down Lincoln’s main street, they were ambushed by Billy the Kid and some of his cohorts.
 Both lawmen were killed.